underscoreio/essential-slick/src/pages/selecting.md

 and include `===`, `=!=`, `like`, `&&` and so on, depending on the type of the `Rep`.
 Comparisons to `Option` types are made easy for us as Slick will compare `Rep[T]` and `Rep[Option[T]]` automatically.

-Finally, we introduced some new terminology:
+We introduced some new terminology:

 * _unpacked_ type, which is the regular Scala types we work with, such as `String`; and
 * _mixed_ type, which is Slick's column representation, such as `Rep[String]`.

+We learned that the database action type constructor `DBIOAction` takes three arguments that represent the result, streaming, and effect.
+`DBIO[R]` simplifies this to just the result type.

 ## Exercises